-Congratulations to Kaiser Permanente and its Medicare plan website, Medicare.KaiserPermanente.org, on repeating as winner of the 2017 “Madness in March” competition among 147 Medicare plan websites surveyed by HealthMetrix Research Inc. This is the sixth year since 2009 that Medicare.KaiserPermanente.org has been recognized as the overall top Medicare website.
-Kaiser Permanente’s website advanced through five rounds of matchups that featured 32 top-scoring Medicare websites.
-The complete “Madness in March” bracket results can be viewed at — 2017 MWW Madness bracket FINAL
+Congratulations to Kaiser Permanente and its Medicare Advantage plan website, Medicare.KaiserPermanente.org, on repeating as winner of the 2018 “Madness in March” competition among 160 Medicare plan websites surveyed by HealthMetrix Research Inc. Since 2009, this is the seventh year that Kaiser Permanente’s website has been recognized as the overall top Medicare Advantage website.
+Kaiser Permanente’s website advanced through five rounds of matchups that featured 32 top-scoring Medicare Advantage websites.
+Other semifinalists included Aetna, MVP Health Care and Priority Health.
+The complete “Madness in March” bracket results can be viewed at — 2018 MWW Madness bracket FINAL

-The annual independent MedicareWebWatch project tracked 50 common and advanced features across four categories — content, member connectivity, design, transparency.
-HealthMetrix Research recognized a total of 13 “benchmark” and 20 “distinguished” Medicare plan websites in a February 22 PRNewswire release.
+The annual independent MedicareWebWatch Project tracked 50 common and advanced features across four categories — content, member connectivity, design, transparency.
+HealthMetrix Research recognized a total of 9 “benchmark” and 34 “distinguished” Medicare plan websites in a February 15 PRNewswire release.
 See additional details about MedicareWebWatch website certification at – www.MedicareWebWatch.com

-Columbus, OH (February 22, 2017) – HealthMetrix Research Inc., an independent research firm, announces the selection of 34 Medicare Advantage plan websites for MedicareWebWatch national certification.
+Columbus, OH (February 15, 2018) – HealthMetrix Research Inc., an independent research firm, announces the selection of 43 Medicare Advantage plan websites for MedicareWebWatch national certification.
 MedicareWebWatch national certification recognizes excellence in Medicare plan website content, member connectivity, design and transparency.
-Fourteen “benchmark” websites and 20 “distinguished” websites were selected from 147 Medicare Advantage websites after comprehensive site reviews.
+Nine “benchmark” websites and 34 “distinguished” websites were selected from 160 Medicare Advantage websites after comprehensive site reviews.